 Trains between Amsterdam Central station and Schiphol airport run via the line through Amsterdam Sloterdijk and Amsterdam Lelylaan.
 If you need to reach Amsterdam Zuid, RAI or Bijlmer-ArenA from Schiphol you need to use the southern rail line.

 Schiphol is also a major rail hub with direct trains to many Dutch cities including Utrecht and Eindhoven, Leiden and Den Haag.
-The Intercity Direct (formerly FYRA) service to Rotterdam and Breda and the Thalys to Brussels and Paris both use the new high speed track which starts near Schiphol.
+The Intercity Direct service to Rotterdam and Breda and the Thalys to Brussels and Paris both use the high speed track which starts near Schiphol.